ac0uk/nxswap-taker/README.md

-# NXSwap Taker (nxswap.com frontend)
+# NXSwap Taker (nxswap-taker)

-This is the open source front-end of NXSwap..
+This is the open source front-end of NXSwap.

 ## Building Locally